fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/vstudio.png)&nbsp;On Windows, F# programmers commonly use the Visual F# Tools from Microsoft.

+* Install the free [Visual Studio 2015 Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
+The Visual F# Tools are installed automatically when you first create or open an F# project.

-* Install the free [Visual Studio 2015 Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx); if you already have Visual Studio 2013 Professional or above, you can use that.
-Visual Studio 2013 Community and above come with the Visual F# Tools.
+If you already have Visual Studio 2012/13/15 Professional or above, you can use that.
+All recent versions of Visual Studio  come with the Visual F# Tools, using an on-demand install the first time you create or open an F# project.
 The Visual F# Tools include the command-line compiler (`fsc.exe`) and F# Interactive (`fsi.exe`).
 See [Visual F# Resources](http://msdn.microsoft.com/en-us/vstudio/hh388569.aspx) for more information about the Visual F# Tools from Microsoft.